ManticoreGamesInc/platform-documentation/src/tutorials/modeling_reference.md

 ### Merged Models

 Merged models are a way of grouping objects together to reduce the rendering calculations together.
 This works best with large chunks of scenery like a building.
-See the [Merged Model reference](merged_models.md) to learn more
+See the [Merged Model reference](merged_models.md) to learn more.

 ## Learn More